-Liquidity and Valuation Risk-In certain circumstances, it may be difficult for the Fund to purchase and sell particular investments within a reasonable time at a fair price, or the price at which it has been valued by the Investment Manager for purposes of the Fund's net asset value, causing the Fund to be less liquid and unable to realize what the Investment Manager believes should be the price of the investment.
+Liquidity and Valuation Risk-It may be difficult for the Fund to purchase and sell particular investments within a reasonable time at a fair price, or the price at which it has been valued by the Investment Manager for purposes of the Fund's net asset value, causing the Fund to be less liquid and unable to realize what the Investment Manager believes should be the price of the investment.
+Valuation of portfolio investments may be difficult, such as during periods of market turmoil or reduced liquidity, and for investments that may, for example, trade infrequently or irregularly.
+In these and other circumstances, an investment may be valued using fair value methodologies, which are inherently subjective, reflect good faith judgments based on available information and may not accurately estimate the price at which the Fund could sell the investment at that time.
+These risks may be heightened for fixed-income instruments because of the near historically low interest rate environment as of the date of this prospectus.
+Based on its investment strategies, a significant portion of the Fund's investments can be difficult to value and potentially less liquid and thus particularly prone to the foregoing risks.

 Management Risk-The Fund is actively managed, which means that investment decisions are made based on investment views.
 There is no guarantee that the investment views will produce the desired results or expected returns, causing the Fund to fail to meet its investment objective or underperform its benchmark index or funds with similar investment objectives and strategies.
-Furthermore, active trading that can accompany active management, also called "high turnover," may have a negative impact on performance.
-Active trading may result in higher brokerage costs or mark-up charges, which are ultimately passed on to shareholders of the Fund.
-Active trading may also result in adverse tax consequences.
+Furthermore, active and frequent trading that can accompany active management, also called "high turnover," may have a negative impact on performance.
+Active and frequent trading may result in higher brokerage costs or mark-up charges, which are ultimately passed on to shareholders of the Fund.
+Active and frequent trading may also result in adverse tax consequences.

-Market Risk-The value of, or income generated by, the securities held by the Fund may fluctuate rapidly and unpredictably as a result of factors affecting individual companies or changing economic, political, social or financial market conditions throughout the world because of the interconnected global economies and financial markets.
+Market Risk-The value of, or income generated by, the securities held by the Fund may fluctuate rapidly and unpredictably as a result of factors affecting individual companies or changing economic, political, social or financial market conditions throughout the world.
+The performance of these investments may underperform the general securities markets or other types of securities.

-Municipal Securities Risk-Municipal securities may be subject to credit, interest, prepayment, liquidity, and valuation risks.
-In addition, municipal securities can be affected by unfavorable legislative or political developments and adverse changes in the economic and fiscal conditions of state and municipal issuers or the federal government in case it provides financial support to such issuers.
+Municipal Securities Risk-Municipal securities are subject to a variety of risks, including credit, interest, prepayment, liquidity, and valuation risks.
+In addition, municipal securities can be adversely affected by (i) unfavorable legislative, political or other developments or events, including natural disasters, and (ii) changes in the economic and fiscal conditions of state and municipal issuers or the federal government in case it provides financial support to such issuers.
+To the extent a Fund invests a substantial portion of its assets in securities issued by a particular state or municipality, the Fund will be particularly sensitive to developments and events adversely affecting such issuer.
 Certain sectors of the municipal bond market have special risks that can affect them more significantly than the market as a whole.
 Because many municipal instruments are issued to finance similar projects, conditions in these industries can significantly affect the overall municipal market.
 Municipal securities that are insured by an insurer may be adversely affected by developments relevant to that particular insurer, or more general developments relevant to the market as a whole.
 Municipal securities can be difficult to value and be less liquid than other investments, which may affect performance or the ability to meet fund redemption requests.